Experimenting with the XOR Swap Method in Java

 }

-The first example uses a bitwise and shift operation to inspect each bit of the integer value.
-This implementation handles the use-case of being initially supplied with a decimal value of zero.
-The resulting value is built up using a StringBuilder and reversed before the string instance is created.
-This is required as we wish to represent the least significant digit at the right most position.
+The first example uses a bitwise AND and shift operation to inspect each bit of the integer value.
+This implementation handles the use case of being initially supplied with a decimal value of zero.
+The resulting value is built using a StringBuilder and reversed before the string instance is created.
+This is required as we wish to represent the least significant digit at the rightmost position.

 public static String toBin(int decimal)